quay/mirror-registry/README.md

 ```
 ## Compile your own installer

-To compile the openshift-mirror-registry.tar.gz for distribution, run the following command:
+To compile the openshift-mirror-registry.tar.gz for distribution you need `ansible-runner` installed.

+You can build the installer running the following command:

 ```console
 $ git clone https://github.com/quay/openshift-mirror-registry.git
 $ cd openshift-mirror-registry
 $ make build-online-zip # OR make build-offline-zip
 ```

+**NOTE:** the build process pulls an image from registry.redhat.io, you may need to run `sudo podman login registry.redhat.io` before starting the build.

 This will generate a `openshift-mirror-registry.tar.gz` which contains this README.md, the `openshift-mirror-registry` binary, and the `image-archive.tar` (if using offline installer) which contains the images required to set up Quay.